benmvp/react-workshop/src/react/13-action-reducers/README.md

 ## Next

 You're done!
 Your code should mirror the [Completed React App](../end/).
+Interested in learning more?
+Check out the [Redux FUNdamentals workshop](../../redux/), which transforms out a data layer of this application using Redux.

 ## Resources